searica/MoreVanillaBuildPrefabs/README.md

 **MoreVanillaBuilds (by Galathil)** The original mod that this one is a remake of.
 I haven't actually checked what happens if you use both at once but they do modify the same pieces so I wouldn't recommend it.

 ### Partial Incompatibly
 **PlanBuild (by MathiasDecrock)** The two mods do work together but not all of the icons for custom pieces added by MoreVanillaBuildPieces show on correctly in the build table for PlanBuild's Plan Hammer.
-PlanBuild also does not respond to in-game changes made to pieces added by MoreVanillaBuildPrefabs.
+MoreVanillaBuildPrefabs can now cause PlanBuild to detect pieces as they are enabled but PlanBuild does not update for when MVBP removes prefabs.
 A fix is currently being worked on in collaboration with the authors of PlanBuild though.

 ### Compatible Mods